Well-Posedness and Ill-Posedness for the Fourth order cubic nonlinear Schr\"odinger equation in negative Sobolev spaces: Local well-posedness of the fourth order NLS

 \end{lemma} For the proof of this lemma, see for instance \cite{Taobook}.
-To get a time parameter in a nonlinear term, we need the following lemma. \begin{lemma} For any $-\frac{1}{2}<b'<b<\frac{1}{2}$ and $s\in \mathbb{R}$, we have
+To gain a small time factor in a nonlinear term, we need the following lemma. \begin{lemma} For any $-\frac{1}{2}<b'<b<\frac{1}{2}$ and $s\in \mathbb{R}$, we have

-\end{lemma} For the proof of this Lemma, see \cite{Taobook}.
+\end{lemma} For the proof of this lemma, see \cite{Taobook}.